IshaniAmin/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-##Pracitce with media queries to understand and practice how a webpage can be altered depending on the screen size.
+## Example with media queries to understand and practice how a webpage can be altered depending on the size of the screen.